jitsi-contrib/installers/jitsi-jibri-secure/README.md

 ## Supported distributions

+- Debian 13 Trixie
 - Debian 12 Bookworm
+- Ubuntu 24.04 Noble Numbat
 - Ubuntu 22.04 Jammy Jellyfish
-- Ubuntu 24.04 Noble Numbat

 The desktop environment must **not be installed** on the server.
 Otherwise `jibri` cannot use its own desktop.